-Rise is a community legal centre providing accessible legal services to self-identified women and gender diverse people in British Columbia since 2016.
+Rise is a community legal centre that helps women and gender diverse people navigate family law in British Columbia and advocates to transform the legal system.

-Our programs and services are aimed at providing limited legal services to economically disadvantaged clients, who are self-representing in their family law matters in BC.
+We provide family law services to economically disadvantaged clients who are self-representing in their family law matters in BC, and work towards increasing access to justice across the province.
 Learn more

-We at Rise Women’s Legal Centre are committed to improving access to justice in British Columbia.
+Rise Women’s Legal Centre was founded in 2016 to improve access to family law services in British Columbia.

-Founded in 2016, Rise Women’s Legal Centre is a registered charity and non-profit organization.
 Central to our work is the knowledge that women, and all people of marginalized genders, are disproportionately impacted by systems of oppression, including gender-based violence.
-Approximately 80% of our clients have experienced family violence.

 Training